ocrmypdf/OCRmyPDF/docs/advanced.rst

 If ``--skip-text`` is issued, then no OCR will be performed on pages that already have text.
 The page will be copied to the output.
 This may be useful for documents that contain both "born digital" and scanned content, or to use OCRmyPDF to normalize and convert to PDF/A regardless of their contents.

+If ``--redo-ocr`` is issued, then a detailed text analysis is performed.
+Text is categorized as either visible or invisible.
+Invisible text (OCR) is stripped out.
+Then an image of each page is created with visible text masked out.
+The page image is sent for OCR, and any additional text is inserted as OCR.
+If a file contains a mix of text and bitmap images that contain text, OCRmyPDF will locate the additional text in images without disrupting the existing text.

 If ``--force-ocr`` is issued, then all pages will be rasterized to images, discarding any hidden OCR text, and rasterizing any printable text.
 This is useful for redoing OCR, for fixing OCR text with a damaged character map (text is selectable but not searchable), and destroying redacted information.
+Any forms and vector graphics will be rasterized as well.

 Time and image size limits